-Dr. David J. Peter is professor of Practical Theology, dean of faculty and placement counselor at Concordia Seminary, St. Louis.
+Dr. David Peter is professor of Practical Theology and dean of faculty at Concordia Seminary, St. Louis.

 Peter has been a faculty member since 1998.
 He served as chairman of the Department of Practical Theology from 2010 to 2018.
 He formerly served as the director of the Doctor of Ministry program (1998-2013).

 His areas of interest include the dynamics of pastoral leadership in different sizes of congregations.
 He also works to support pastors and lay leaders of mid-sized congregations to engage in the challenges and opportunities distinctive of that congregational size.
 He also specializes in good preaching, especially that which demonstrates the characteristics of biblical exposition.